 - All photography, filming, recording on mobile devices, painting and sketching is permitted for personal use only and cannot be sold, published or posted on a website without permission of the Western Pennsylvania Conservancy.
 Original works may be exhibited, but reproductions or prints may not be produced.
 This includes, but is not limited to all photographs, films, mobile recordings, paintings, sketches and drawings generated during your visit.

 Families with Young Children

 - Families may also choose to hike the grounds or nearby Bear Run Nature Reserve while waiting for the rest of their party to complete their house tour.

-Make a Weekend of it Here at Bear Run
+Make a Day of it Here at Bear Run